kluzzebass/huebro/README.md

 If you're on Debian (or Ubuntu, or Raspbian) you can install these by running the following command:

-{{sudo apt-get install libwww-perl libjson-perl libdbi-perl libdbd-sqlite3-perl}}
+`sudo apt-get install libwww-perl libjson-perl libdbi-perl libdbd-sqlite3-perl`